itpp-labs/odoo-development/docs/migration/migrate-odoo-10-to-11.rst

     # page="True" is not used anymore
     find . -type f -name '*.xml' | xargs sed -i 's/ page="True"//g'

+    # TODO: commands for "shared Settings" (python and xml)

 New references
 ==============